-2 In chronic diseases in the female sex, it is, above all, necessary to pay attention to pregnancy, sterility, amorous desire, accouchement, miscarriage, lactation, and the state of the catamenia.
-As regards the latter, it is always necessary to ask if it returns at too short intervals, or at others that are too distant, how long it continues, if the blood flows uninterrupted or only at in tervals, if the flow is copious, if it be of a dark color, if leucorrhœa appears before or after; what is the state of the body and mind previous to, during, and subsequent to the menses; if the female is attacked with leucorrhœa, of and every other appertaining to the malady, ought to be examined as rigorously as possible, going into all their minutiæ.
+By chronic diseases in the female sex, it is, above all, necessary to pay attention to pregnancy, sterility, amorous desire, accouchement, miscarriage, lactation, and the state of the catamenia.
+As regards the latter, it is always necessary to ask if it returns at too short intervals, or at others that are too distant, how long it continues, if the blood flows uninterrupted or only at intervals, if the flow is copious, if it be of a dark colour, if leucorrhœa appears before or after ; what is the state of the body and mind previous to, during, and subsequent to the menses ; if the female is attacked with leucorrhœa, of what nature it is ; in what quantity does it appear, and under what circumstances, and on what occasion did it manifest itself.

+§ 95.
+In chronic affections, the symptoms before enumerated, and every other appertaining to the malady, ought to be examined as rigorously as possible, going into all their minutiæ.
 In short, it is in these diseases that they are most developed, and least resemble those of acute affections; they also require to be studied with the utmost care if the treatment is to succeed.
-On the other hand the patients are so accustomed to their long sufferings that they pay little or no attention to the lesser symptoms, which are often very characteristic of the disease, and decisive in regard to the choice of the remedy; they look upon them as though they were in a manner belonging to their physical state, and constituted a part of that health, the real sentiment of which they had forgotten during the fifteen or twenty years their sufferings have endured, and never entertain a suspicion that there can be any connection between these symptoms and the principal disease.
+On the other hand, the patients are so accustomed to their long sufferings, that they pay little or no attention to the lesser symptoms which are often very characteristic of the disease, and decisive in regard to the choice of the remedy; they look upon them as though they were in a manner belonging to their physical state, and constituted a part of that health, the real sentiment of which they had forgotten during the fifteen or twenty years their sufferings have endured, and never entertain a suspicion that there can be any connection between these symptoms and the principal disease.

-§ 96.-Added to this, the patients themselves are of such very opposite tempers, that some, particularly the so-called hypochondriacs, and others who are sensitive and impatient, depict their sufferings in lively colors, and make use of exaggerated terms to induce the physician to relieve them promptly.1 what nature it is; in what quantity does it appear, and under what circumstances, and on what occasion did it manifest itself.
+§ 96.
+Added to this, the patients themselves are of such very opposite tempers, that some, particularly the so called hypochondriacs, and others who are sensitive and impatient, depict their sufferings in lively colours, and make use of exaggerated terms to induce the physician to relieve them promptly.